tspaup/Alitheia/README.md

-Alitheia ERC20 Smart Contract

-1. Token Name - Alitheia
-2. Token Symbol - ALIT
+Hedge Fund Valued Blockchain & Token - to become public when functional